 - Roast them for a crispy snack or side dish.

-Bottom Line: You can cook with either rehydrated, dried or fresh shiitake mushrooms.
+You can cook with either rehydrated, dried, or fresh shiitake mushrooms.
 They add a delicious, savory flavor to foods.

-Shiitakes have a long history of use, both as food and as medicinal supplements.
+Shiitake have a long history of use, both as a food and a supplement.

-While the research on the health benefits of shiitake mushrooms is promising, very few human studies have been conducted.
+While the research on the health benefits of these mushrooms is promising, very few human studies exist.

-However, shiitakes are low in calories and contain many vitamins, minerals and bioactive plant compounds.
+However, shiitake are low in calories and contain many vitamins, minerals, and bioactive plant compounds.